Updated for Version 3.4

 Bennett’s ER requirements vary significantly depending on the number of Elemental Skills he casts per rotation and the presence of another Pyro character on his team.

-The Energy Recharge Calculator by Zakharov is available to calculate more specific Energy requirements for your given team and rotation.
+Use the Energy Recharge Calculator to determine exact requirements for your team and rotation.

 Artifact Stats